A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Abstract

 \section{Abstract}

 { Spectral functions play a central role in the characterization of a wide range of physical systems, including strongly interacting quantum field theories and many-body systems.
 Their non-perturbative determination from Euclidean correlation functions constitutes a well-known ill-posed inverse problem and has motivated the development of numerous reconstruction techniques.
-In this work, we propose a systematic and prior-free framework to represent spectral functions using an orthogonal functional basis derived directly from the kernel of Euclidean two-point correlation functions.
-By differentiating and partially integrating the Euclidean correlator over restricted time intervals, we identify a set of lattice-accessible constraints and the associated basis functions.
-These functions can be reorganized into an orthogonal basis with respect to which the spectral function may be approximated in a controlled manner.
-We demonstrate, using several model spectral functions, that the proposed expansion captures global features of the spectral function and reproduces low-energy transport coefficients with good accuracy when the spectral function is sufficiently smooth.
-While numerical implementation requires high-precision input for the Euclidean correlator, the present framework is intended as a tool to extract robust constraints and overall structures of spectral functions, rather than as a direct reconstruction method.
-The approach may thus serve as a complementary ingredient or preprocessing step for existing spectral reconstruction techniques. }
+In this work, we propose a systematic, prior-free framework for representing spectral functions using an orthogonal functional basis derived directly from the kernel of Euclidean two-point correlation functions.
+We identify a set of lattice-accessible constraints together with the associated basis functions.
+These functions can be reorganized into an orthogonal basis within which the spectral function may be approximated in a controlled manner.
+Using several model spectral functions, we demonstrate that the proposed expansion captures global spectral features and reproduces low-energy transport coefficients with good accuracy.
+While the numerical implementation requires high-precision Euclidean correlator data, the present framework is intended not as a direct reconstruction method, but rather as a tool for extracting robust constraints and overall spectral structures.
+The approach may therefore serve as a complementary ingredient or preprocessing step for existing spectral reconstruction techniques. }

 \keywords{spectral function, non-perturbative, lattice QCD}